TBD54566975/tbdocs/README.md

 TBDocs has two main components:

-- **docs-report**: scan your codebase to find docs annotations errors or accidental apis exposures, undocumented apis, forgotten apis that should be exposed.
+- **docs-reporter**: scan your codebase to find docs annotations errors or accidental apis exposures, undocumented apis, forgotten apis that should be exposed.
 - **docs-generator**: scan your codebase to extract all the docs annotations and